 Direct customer support is the responsibility of the app developer, who in-turn can reach out to Clio for resolving the issue if it pertains to any of Clio's systems.
 Please do not redirect customer support requests to Clio.

 Support from Clio

 Clio takes the availability and stability of our APIs seriously; please report any degradations or breakages to Clio via email to firstname.lastname@example.org.

 API rate limits for App Developers

-The current API rate limit for app developers is 50 calls / minute / user, and 1 concurrent bulk request.
+The current API rate limit for app developers is 50 calls / minute / user.
 The system automatically starts throttling requests above this limit.
 Do not attempt to bypass or circumvent these limits.